ZecHub/zechub/CONTRIBUTING.md

 Rewards for this type of content are a bit larger, so a proposal would need to be submitted to ZecHub's DAO before approving the spend.
 That process usually takes a week.

-### Zcash Tutorials (with audio) - up to 1.5 ZEC per tutorial
+### Zcash tutorials (video) - up to 1.5 ZEC per tutorial

-We sometimes release tutorials on how to use Zcash-related apps.
-Here's an [example](https://www.youtube.com/watch?v=Mgm_nK3gr7U&list=PL6_epn0lASLGc_YALzxbMH0-dNyhFufus&index=7) of one of the tutorials.
-There's always room for doing more of these, and we also need tutorials in other languages.

-The best way to do this is to either 1) submit a PR to the zechub/tutorials section of the ZecHub repo or 2) send the tutorial video to the #video-content channel in the ZecHub section of the Discord.

-If the video meets our content moderation standards, we'll post it to our socials and send you a tip :) Please send your UA to the #video-content channel so we can send you the tip.

-### Creative content for social - up to .75 ZEC per creative posted on ZecHub socials

-Something we haven't expiremented with is creative pieces for our social media!
-Think creating a TikTok like video with a quote from ZecHub's podcast, Zcash GIFs, or a really solid Zcash meme.
-We also need thumbnails for our newsletter and Podcast, so there's an opportunity to build those as well.
+Create and share tutorials on Zcash apps and get rewarded.
+Example tutorial [here](https://www.youtube.com/watch?v=Mgm_nK3gr7U&list=PL6_epn0lASLGc_YALzxbMH0-dNyhFufus&index=7).
+Submit PR to zechub/tutorials or send video to #video-content channel in Discord.
+If video meets our criteria, we’ll post it and tip you :smile:

+### Creative social media posts

+We want to explore new ways of creating engaging content for our social media channels.
+You can get up to .75 ZEC for each piece of content you create and post on ZecHub socials.
+For example, you can make a short video with a quote from our podcast, a Zcash GIF, or a clever Zcash meme.

-If you've got design chops, let us know in the #design channel in the ZecHub section of the Discord.
-Once the piece is complete, you can send us your UA in the #design channel so we can send you a tip.
+You can also help us create thumbnails for our newsletter and podcast.
+If you have design talent, please contact us in the #design channel in the ZecHub section of the Discord.

 ### Other ideas?
 Let us know!

-If you believe there's a way that you could add value to ZecHub, and it's not listed above, please let us know in the #general channel in the ZecHub channel of the Discord.
-We can disucss your idea, and if there's a need, we can create a proposal for ZecHub's DAO to see if it can get funding.
+Do you have other suggestions?
+Please let us know in the #general channel in the ZecHub section of the Discord.
+We can discuss your suggestion and see if it can get support from ZecHub’s DAO.

 ## Issues